All posts

 5. The card network overseeing card transactions communicates the issuer's decision to the PSP's acquiring engine.

-6. Upon approval, a temporary hold is placed on the customer's account until the payment is captured, indicating the funds transfer from the customer's bank to the merchant's account.
+6. If the payment is approved, a temporary hold is placed on Jennie’s account, showing that the funds are reserved and moving from her bank to the merchant’s account.

-7. When the merchant chooses to capture the payment, the PSP oversees the funds transfer between the customer's bank and the merchant's account.
-Additionally, it may conduct reconciliation.
+7. When the merchant decides to finalize the payment, the PSP manages the funds transfer from Jennie’s bank to the merchant’s account and may handle reconciliation.

 Payment service providers: Some key players